denten-books/plain-text/4-sign.md

 single letter could be expressed as a series of dots and dashes of variable
 length: from one dash that stands for letter "t" to six dots that stand for the number six.
-The transmission of variable length codes required the presence of a human operator who could "translate" form natural language to the machine alphabet, using a "key" which when depressed vertically would complete an electrical circuit to produce the signal.
+The transmission of variable length codes required the presence of a human operator who could "translate" from natural to machine language using a "key" which when depressed vertically would complete an electrical circuit to produce the signal.
 Writing in 1929 for the journal *American Speech*, Hervey Brackbill preserved some of the specialized language associated with Morse code culture.
 "Morse telegraphy is commonly referred to as a 'game,' and the operator 'works a wire,'" he wrote.
 An operator tapping a key "uses a bug."
 "The first instruments," Brackbill wrote, "with their long slender levers and springs, looked very much like a sprawling bug."
 They have trade names like "Lighting Bug," "Gold Bug," and "Cootie" (for a small model) [@brackbill_telegraphers_1929, 287-288].
 Operators using "straight keys" practically achieved speeds upwards of 25--30 words per minute, limited by the shortest possible length of the smallest transmitted unit (a dot), fixed by the American and the International Morse Code conventions to 1/24 of a second in duration.

 Around the turn of the twentieth century, companies like Western Electric, Mecograph, and Vibroplex began manufacturing semi-automatic keys, which made